 Our emergency shelter program in Berkeley, CA provides low-barrier access for youth experiencing homelessness.
 We provide basic necessities, offer case management and counseling, linkages to education, employment and housing, and opportunities for meaningful community involvement.
 For more information, Click Here.

-NUMBER OF YOUNG PEOPLE WHO RECEIVED OR WERE CONNECTED WITH MEDICAL SERVICES
+NUMBER OF YOUNG PEOPLE WHO RECEIVED OR WERE CONNECTED WITH MEDICAL SERVICES IN FY21

 Our Street Outreach teams in Los Angeles and the East Bay actively seek out young people experiencing homelessness who may need help.
 The team assists with critical safety needs by providing transportation to a safe shelter.
 Young people living on the streets can receive, food, water, hygiene kits, warm clothing, blankets, counseling and referrals to needed services such as medical care and employment and education services.
 Most importantly, our Street Outreach Program shows youth that they are cared for, and worth being pursued.

 Youth receive a nutritious meal, take a hot shower, receive hygiene products, and get new clothing and shoes.
 They can request and receive medical and mental health services, case management services, and take part in the education and employment program.